software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 }
 ```

-Here is our initial file structure
+Here is our initial file structure:

 ```
 my_project/